Generalizing Coordinate Non Commutativity: Importation of star product

+Thus, only the $\overleftarrow{\hat{\mathfrak{D}}}_{i}[\Lambda^i_\o,\Lambda^j_\o]_\star\overrightarrow{\hat{\mathfrak{D}}}_j$ term of Eq.(\ref{msg22}) can contribute to the non commutativity and we can easily verify that the other terms contain no the effect of non commutativity.
 Eq.(\ref{msg22}) must be satisfied by Moyal-Weyl mapping, in order to achieve the non commutativity of Minkowski space time.
 We are now ready to develop the Moyal-Weyl mapping.
-It can be seen that: $\star=\diamond_\o^{\mathrm{NC}}/\diamond_\o^{\mathrm{C}}$.
-Substituting the unit operator in Eq.(\ref{di}), $\star$-product becomes:
+However, only one of the sentences that appear in Eq.(\ref{msg22}) plays a role in the star product.
+Substituting the unit operator in Eq.(\ref{msg22}), the extended product; $\star_{\mathrm{ext}}$ (referred to $\diamond_\o(\t)$) becomes: